AndyZzzZzzZzz/SquadMatch/SquadMatch.md

 2. **Rendering Events**: The `renderEvents()` function dynamically generates event cards based on the current dataset (from `cachedEvents` or filtered results) and inserts them into `events-container` HTML elemnt.
 3. **Filtering and Searching**: Users can filter events by category, host, club, and location or search by keywords.
 The `filterAndRenderEvents()` function reads the filter values and search input, filters the cached events, and re-renders the matching results.
 4. **Updating without Reloads**: Turbo is used to manage page transitions, so users experience smooth interactions without full-page reloads. `localStorage` is used to persist event data across sessions, reducing unnecessary API calls and improving load times.

+---

+Presentation outline:
+1. self-inttroduction + introduce the scope and purpose of the project
+2. Introduce tech-stack + roles of each member
+Group work:
+1. weekly meeting schedule (in-person usually + online through discord)
+2. for tasks and goals we used Jira board - breakdown larger task into smaller subtasks and assign to group member in meeting.
+We took Agile approach, relies heavy on development instead of requirements and documentation.
+Incremental (add features step by step) and iterative (have a potentially presentable project after every major feature).
+3. Set out general requirements in the first meeting in the beginning of the semester (vagou requirements, follow Agile format), add modifications to requirements as we move along the project
+5. Usecases: we designed specific usecases in the beginning of the semester, talked with our friends (actual users), for more detailed info wait for project demo.
+4. for code changes and reviews we used Github - separate branch by functionalities (special branch shared among group members: styles, testing, bugfix): usually feature-branch -> main and somtimes feature-branch -> another-feature-branch.
+Modular pull request, small changes means easier review.
+After pr merged, all group members rebase branches.
+Small group, so everyone review every pr.
+Demo:
+1. Start with logged in user on homepage
+2. Introduce news, events, modal, filter bar, and refresh button
+3. navigate to user dash board -> back to home -> join events -> dashboard (differece)
+4. create events (dont actually do it)
+5. profile page (show functionalities)
+6. logout -> show register page
+7. show no profile, dashboard and homepage differences